 When do classes begin at Daytona State College?

-The next session of classes is Spring A semester, which starts on January 14, 2019.
+The next session of classes is Spring B semester, which starts on March 18, 2019.
 This means you should register as soon as possible to make sure you have a seat!

 Can you provide more details about the Industrial Management A.S. degree?